nigelhorne/smoker/README.md

     -v - output more of what's going on to the logfiles /tmp/smoker.out and /tmp/smoker.err

-    -d - as above but output goes to the terminal
+    -d - as above but output goes to the terminal and testwrapper input files are left in $TMPDIR

     -i - interactive mode: as above but input is taken from the terminal not /dev/null